garrandall/popular-music-data/tracks/stillsane-carolyne-mas.md

 As you stare at their faces
 Stare at their faces
 Stare at their faces
-Ooh, ooh, ooh, stillsane
+Oh, oh, oh, stillsane

-Ooh, you had me running
+Oh, you had me running
 Crazy without looking
 Hurling around in the night